virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 <!-- RegionFiltering section -->
 ### Regions Filtering

-Virtuozzo PaaS provides a possibility to use multiple availability regions within a single PaaS installation.
+Virtuozzo Application Platform provides a possibility to use multiple availability regions within a single PaaS installation.
 The number of hardware regions depends on user account and hosting provider.

 If multiple regions are available, the environment will be created at one that is chosen based on the following filtering rules: